Skip to main content

 A summarization tool reads files and tells you what's in them.
 That's Phase 1 in isolation.
 Useful, but not transformative.
 Any consultant with a decent LLM can get summaries.

-Three-Phase Synthesis is the entire analytical backbone of an audit engagement.
+Three-Phase Synthesis is the entire analytical backbone of an engagement.
 It's not one step.
 It's the architecture that connects document analysis to interview analysis to business context, and produces findings that are specific enough to put on a slide in front of a C-suite.

 When synthesis runs as a structured, repeatable process, two things change: